xubingyue/avocadodb/Documentation/Books/Manual/Transactions/TransactionInvocation.md

 Transaction invocation
 ======================

-ArangoDB transactions are different from transactions in SQL.
+AvocadoDB transactions are different from transactions in SQL.

 In SQL, transactions are started with explicit *BEGIN* or *START TRANSACTION* command.
 Following any series of data retrieval or modification operations, an